zhou-1/State-Of-Art-Researches/ReactNativeIOSANDROID/README.md

 ## Compare
 1. Operating system
 the recommended tool for React Native developers is a computer with macOS.
+In windows, we cannot download xcode, so we cannot develope ios.
 2. Native element
-while using elements from the React Native library, you may be surprised that, for example, using the Picker component produces a different result in the iOS simulator than in the Android emulator.
+while using elements from the React Native library, for example, using the Picker component produces a different result in the iOS simulator than in the Android emulator.
 3. Specific Styles - shadows
 Shadows are another important topic in terms of differences between iOS and Android while working on cross platform app.
 4. Linking Libraries